SBNSoftware/SBNSoftware.github.io/sbn/sbnprod_wiki/sample.md

 SBN Production Available Samples Page
 ==========================================

 A list of samples that were requested and produced since Oct 2020 and the status of open requests can be checked at the [SBN Production Requests Database](https://docs.google.com/spreadsheets/d/17mFPGsP7gw4GRLSCwIL15QrtUnLVri_2k2Wjzhd6Ork/edit?usp=sharing).
+More information on how to make requests can be found at the [SBN Production Wiki](https://sbnsoftware.github.io/sbn/sbnprod_wiki/Wiki).

 The spreadsheet contain the configuration files used, the code version, the statistics produced and the SAM dataset for access.
 Currently the production passes are organized in spreadsheet tabs.
 If necessary information can't be found, please email the production group at [sbn-mc-prod@fnal.gov](sbn-mc-prod@fnal.gov)